Skip to content

 Denied.

-Special exception request by Georgina Income for a religious institution in RS20 at 3824 Brickchurch Pike.
-The case was tied on votes 3-2 against the motion to approve, with members Gerrigan and Yoder not participating.
-Failed to obtain four affirmative votes within 30 days, so denied by operation of law.
+Georgina Income, appellant, requested a special exception for a religious institution in RS20 at 3824 Brickchurch Pike.
+Prior vote was tied 3-2 against approval with members Gerrigan and Yoder not participating.
+No members changed their vote, so the case is denied by operation of law for failure to obtain four affirmative votes within 30 days.

 See the vote tally and conditions for this decision →